MyNameIs-13/popos_install_2404/README.md

 ## TODO

+- check all 'downloads' and add retries
+- add retry/error handling in install script for ansible
 - hibernation button in shutdown menu
 - disk encryption forwarding for keyring decryption
 - define default applications for file extensions